ilyhalight/notpx/README.md

 ### How to get auth data?

+* auth data lifetime - 24 hours

+#### Web Telegram

+1. Login to Telegram Web
+2. Open NotPixel bot
+3. Click to start
+4. Open devtools -> network
+5. Find any request with Host is notpx.app and click on it LMB
+6. Check Headers and find Authorization.
+Copy all after `initData` (without 1st space)

+#### Telegram Desktop

 1. Install [Fiddler Classic](https://www.telerik.com/fiddler/fiddler-classic)

 2. Run and check if any requests appear on any site (allow the installation of the certificate if requested)

 ![Fiddler example requests](images/fiddler_requests.png)